charleennewland/blog/maturity_model.md

 #### What essentials are required for a top-notch Operational Excellence Maturity Model?

-Let’s have a quick look now at the essential ingredients for an operational excellence maturity model.
+Time for a sneak peek into the essential and specific requirements for an operational excellence maturity model!

 <p align="center">
 <img width="55